 - A linear address's protection key controls only data accesses to the address.
-It does not in any way affect instructions fetches from the address. - The protection key of a supervisor-mode address is ignored and does not control data accesses to the address.
-Because of this, Section 4.6.1 does not refer to protection keys when specifying the access rights for supervisor-mode addresses. - Use of the protection key / of a user-mode address depends on the value of the PKRU register: - If AD i = 1, no data accesses are permitted. - If WDi = 1, permission may be denied to certain data write accesses: - User-mode write accesses are not permitted. - Supervisor-mode write accesses are not permitted if CR0.WP = 1.
-(If CR0.WP = 0, WD/does not affect supervisor-mode write accesses to user-mode addresses with protection key i.)
+It does not in any way affect instructions fetches from the address. - If CR4.PKE = 0, the protection key of a user-mode address does not control data accesses to the address (for the purposes of Section 4.6.1, reads and writes of user-mode addresses are implicitly permitted for all protection keys).

+If CR4.PKE = 1, use of the protection key i of a user-mode address depends on the value of the PKRU register:

+- If ADi = 1, no data accesses are permitted. - If WDi = 1, permission may be denied to certain data write accesses: - User-mode write accesses are not permitted. - Supervisor-mode write accesses are not permitted if CR0.WP = 1.
+(If CR0.WP = 0, WDi does not affect supervisor-mode write accesses to user-mode addresses with protection key i.) - If CR4.PKS = 0, the protection key of a supervisor-mode address does not control data accesses to the address (for the purposes of Section 4.6.1, reads and writes of supervisor-mode addresses are implicitly permitted for all protection keys).